 Our Story

 Now-retired Judge John M. Phillips wanted to break the tragic cycle of offending and incarceration that he witnessed too many young people caught in while serving on the Monterey County Superior Court.
-Phillips wanted to create an effective alternative that would help keep first-time offenders from becoming repeat offenders.
+Phillips wanted to create an effective alternative to help prevent first-time offenders from becoming repeat offenders.

 Read More